-Part of Disney Vacation Club, the recently renamed Boulder Ridge Villas at Disney’s Wilderness Lodge provide ample space, with 2-Bedroom Villas -- the largest variation -- sleeping up to eight people.
+Part of Disney Vacation Club, Boulder Ridge Villas at Disney’s Wilderness Lodge provide ample space, with 2-Bedroom Villas—the largest variation—sleeping up to eight people.
 They also have kitchenettes or full kitchens for in-room meals.
-Guests enjoy views of the woodlands, courtyard, pool or Disney’s Wilderness Lodge Resort, where they have access to all onsite amenities -- a children’s activity center, restaurant and the aforementioned pool, which also features a waterslide.
+Guests enjoy views of the woodlands, courtyard, pools (one with a waterslide) or Disney’s Wilderness Lodge Resort, where they have access to all onsite amenities, such as the children’s activity center and restaurants.

-Two Port Orleans properties are available at Disney World, but it’s the smaller property -- modeled after New Orleans’ French Quarter -- that wins with families.
+Two Port Orleans properties are available at Disney World, but it’s the smaller property—modeled after New Orleans’ French Quarter—that wins with families.
 Disney’s Port Orleans Resort – French Quarter has 1,008 accommodations, most of which sleep up to four or five guests.
-Guests have access to bikes, boats, carriage rides, cane pole fishing and a pool, located on 325 acres that feel worlds away from the theme parks.
-It is still considered one of the hotels near Disney World, though, so fear not!
+Guests have access to bikes, boats, carriage rides, cane pole fishing and a pool, at this property that feel worlds away from the theme parks.

-Disney World vacations can be stressful to plan, but once your arrive at this property, you can kiss all that stress goodbye.
-Disney’s Wilderness Lodge resembles a classic national park lodge, yet features added perks such as a beautiful pool and children's activity center -- shared with guests of The Villas at Disney's Wilderness Lodge.
+Disney World vacations can be stressful to plan, but once you arrive at this property, you can kiss all that stress goodbye.
+Disney’s Wilderness Lodge resembles a classic national park lodge, yet features added perks such as a beautiful pool and Disney films screened outdoors on the front lawn.
 Rustic, yet luxurious rooms sleep up to four guests, and some include bunk beds.
 Onsite dining and waterfront views are available at Artist Point.

 The best feature at Disney’s BoardWalk Inn is, of course, a boardwalk.
 Situated along Crescent Lake, the boardwalk features carnival games, restaurants and shops, plus bike rentals.
 Other hotel perks include a pool with a waterslide and guestrooms that sleep up to five or six guests.